OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 We now know that the text color of the general text elements in the SIW is defined by the `#okta-sign-in *` selector so now we can add some embedded CSS to the Sign-In Page code.
 We'll make changes here first before checking the changes in the embedded Sign-In Page Code Editor.

 Notice that this lab step automatically points to a particular line in the HTML code.
-This is where you will be adding some embedded CSS to change the font color of the general text in the SIW to a pink hue that matches the Okta Ice logo.
+This is where you will be adding some embedded CSS to change the font color of the general text in the SIW to a blue hue that matches the Okta Ice logo.

 Type in the following embedded CSS **or** use the `Insert Code` link to add it automatically: